GerkeLab/TCGAancestry/README.md

 For more information on these popualtions and a more in-depth look at the populations making up these super populations please visit [1000 Genomes](http://www.internationalgenome.org/category/population/).

 ## Marker Set
 Over 700,000 variants, that were shared bewteen TCGA and 1000 Genomes genotyping, were involved.
-A complete SNP list is available in the data folder.
+A complete SNP list is available in the data folder (supervised_snp_list.txt).

 ## PCA